-11.4 DELEGATED AUTHORITY REVIEW 2017
+7.4 DELEGATED AUTHORITY REVIEW 2017

-TRIM Ref: D17/65088 Author: Tim Evans, Manager Governance and Risk Authoriser: Len Kosova, Chief Executive Officer Attachments: Council Delegated Authority Register 2017/18 - with tracked changes.
-Council Delegated Authority Register 2017/18 - For Council Adoption
+Author: Tim Evans, Manager Governance and Risk

+Authoriser: Len Kosova, Chief Executive Officer

+Attachments: 1.
+Council Delegated Authority Register 2017/18 - with tracked changes.

+2. Council Delegated Authority Register 2017/18 - For Council Adoption

 - 1. NOTES the annual review of its Delegations in accordance with Section 5.46(2) of the Local Government Act 1995, as outlined in this report; and - 2.
-DELEGATES BY ABSOLUTE MAJORITY the local government functions listed in the City's Council Delegated Authority Register 2017/18 included as Attachment 2; and - 3.
-NOTES that a separate report will be presented to Council in the second half of 2017 to amend and rationalise delegations relating to planning.
+DELEGATES BY ABSOLUTE MAJORITY the local government functions listed in the City's Council Delegated Authority Register 2017/18 included as Attachment 2.